 When the dough is ready, scoop each dough ball directly into the dish of the coating.
 The dough will be very soft, so use a light touch to toss it in the sugar.
 Gently form it back into a ball and place it on the baking sheet.
 Sprinkle a little extra coating on the very tops and bake.

-How to tell when the cookies are done baking
+How to tell when pumpkin cookies are done baking

 The key to a dense and chewy cookie is to pull it out of the oven when the center still looks a bit underdone.
 You know they’re ready when the edges are flat and golden but the center is pale and puffed.